 Part of the uniqueness of The Lauren Berry Method® is found in directly addressing and correcting soft tissue misplacement and distortion.
 In this situation, your direction of intention and pressure is medial/superior, focusing along the muscle belly.

-The attachment points can serve as an important reference, so after addressing the surrounding regional tensions and distortions within the belly of the tender muscle you can often return to a previously tender attachment to find it has relaxed.
-This can also serve to instill confidence in your client that there is benefit to the process.
+The attachment points can serve as an important reference, so after addressing the surrounding regional tensions and distortions within the belly of the tender muscle, you can often return to a previously tender attachment to find it has relaxed.
+This can also serve to instill confidence in your client that there are benefits to the process.